 During his tenure at Chrysler, Marcus co-founded an engineering design, prototyping, and consulting company catering to the motorsports industry.
 Marcus remained active in this venture for over seven years, during which he transitioned full-time to an engineering company that provides vehicle durability and performance testing for automotive and motorcycle manufacturers as well as motorsports teams.
 Prior to joining Robson Forensic, Marcus spent four years testing military vehicles for handling and performance, and rollover resistance.

-Marcus is a Professional Engineer in Florida, Georgia, Kansas, New York, North Carolina, Pennsylvania, Texas, and Virginia.
+Marcus is a Professional Engineer in Florida, Georgia, Kansas, New York, North Carolina, South Carolina, Pennsylvania, Texas, and Virginia.
 He earned engineering degrees from two of the nation’s most respected programs, Lehigh University and the University of Michigan.
 His hands-on experience designing and testing complete vehicles and automotive products qualifies Marcus to investigate a broad range of vehicle matters.